 A Software Developer’s Guide to Speaking and Conferences

-Software development conferences provide many opportunities to advance your career as a software developer.
+Software development conferences provide many opportunities to advance your career — and to build the rare programmer soft skill of public speaking.

 Attending conferences can be a great networking opportunity, as we discussed in the chapter on networking, but they are also great places to learn from some of the most advanced programmers in the field.